NIVANorge/Mobius2/docs/mobiviewdocs/mobiview.md

 ## Introduction

-**This documentation is incomplete for now.
-We apologize for the inconvenience.**

 MobiView2 is a graphical user interface that can load any model built using the [Mobius2 model language](../mobius2docs/language.html).

 The GUI allows you to quickly explore effects of changing parameter values, plotting model results and calibrating the model using formal goodness-of-fit statistics.
 It also contains different systems for autocalibration, sensitivity and uncertainty analysis, including Markov Chain Monte Carlo.